- The constant snarking.

 - Anything and everything involving Ron's Puffskeins, starting with their names - Henry and Graham.

 - Henry met his end when Fred and George ended up mistaking him for a tennis ball that Mr Weasley had brought home, and used him for bludger practice, thinking the noises were normal.
 They only found out when he hit the wall and splattered.
+Harry finds this to be an In-Universe example of Black Comedy and has difficulty restraining laughter.

 - Graham, on the other hand, may still be alive.
 No one's quite sure because Fred and George practise their hover charms on him, and he went straight up.
 And didn't come back down again.